Embraced And Celebrated By Lawrenceville’s Local Community

 - Voted Among the Best Personal Injury Firms in Gwinnett County 6 Years in a Row by Gwinnett Magazine.

-- As one of the top law firms in the area, we provide honest and aggressive Lawrenceville truck accident lawyers and work to get you the maximum amount of compensation.
+- As one of the top law firms in the area, we provide honest and aggressive Lawrenceville truck accident lawyers and work to get you the maximum compensation.

 - A Lawrenceville GA personal injury attorney from our team reviews your case during a free consultation and then provides you with sound legal advice

 When it comes to a truck accident, several parties can be responsible.
-Most commonly, it is the actions of the heavy vehicle driver that lead to a truck accident.
+Most commonly, the actions of the heavy vehicle driver lead to a truck accident.
 While the semi-truck driver can get hurt, no one will absorb the impact more than the car driver.
-The driver of the smaller vehicle and their passengers can suffer serious injuries and even instant death.
+The driver of the smaller vehicle and their passengers can suffer severe injuries and even instant death.

 You might be able to file a truck accident claim if a truck driver’s negligence caused your accident.
-Speak with a Lawrenceville truck accident lawyer about your potential claim.
+Speak with a Lawrenceville truck accident lawyer at Spaulding Injury Law: Lawrenceville Personal Injury & Car Accident Lawyer about your potential claim.

 How Truck Drivers Cause Truck Accidents